mongodb/specifications/source/auth/auth.rst

 If a global cache is used, the cache keys MUST include the username (or empty string) and the actually used socket address and port for the current server.
-The cache key MUST also include a hashes of the callback function(s), if hash comparisons are possible in the driver language.
-In the case of a global cache, Using the socket address and port accounts for the case when two different servers use the same username but could be configured differently.
+The cache key MUST also include hashes of the callback function(s), if hash comparisons are possible in the driver language.
+In the case of a global cache, using the socket address and port accounts for the case when two different servers use the same username but could be configured differently.
 There is an edge case where if the same username is used and two aliases to the same local host address are given, there will be duplicate user/service interactions, unless the driver can resolve the local host address as well.